Hardware Design Tools

 Simple Thermal Analysis Tool

-This is a useful tool that can be used to run a quick thermal analysis during the initial system design stage of a PCB design process.
+Can be used to run a quick and dirty thermal analysis during the initial system design stage.

 Design File Version Control